Shintaro Abe

 Shintaro Abe (安倍 晋太郎, Abe Shintarō) was a Japanese politician who served as Minister of Foreign Affairs from 1982 to 1986.
 He was a leading member of the ruling Liberal Democratic Party (LDP).
 He was the father of Prime Minister Shinzo Abe and part of the Satō–Kishi–Abe family.

 Early life and education

-Shintaro Abe was born on April 29, 1926, in Tokyo, the only child of politician and member of Parliament Kan Abe.
-He was raised in his father's home prefecture of Yamaguchi from soon after his birth.
-His mother was an army general's daughter.
+Shintaro Abe was born on 29 April 1924, in Tokyo, the only child of Kan Abe and Shizuko Hondo.
+His parents got divorced on July 24, 1924 when he was two months old.
+His mother married a banker named Kenzo Nishimura and he has two maternal half-brothers.
+His maternal half-brother Masao Nishimura was born on November 18, 1932 and died on August 1, 2006 at the age of 73 due to heart failure.
+He was raised by his father in prefecture of Yamaguchi after his parents got divorced.
+His maternal grandfather is Tsunejiro Hondo who is an army general.
+His mother died at the age of thirty one due to illness in 1936 when Shintaro Abe was twelve years old.

 Personal life

 Shintaro Abe and his family in 1956.

 Abe meeting Ronald Reagan in 1987.

 Abe married Yoko Kishi, daughter of Prime Minister Nobusuke Kishi, in 1951.
 His second son, Shinzo Abe, served as prime minister from 2006 to 2007 and from 2012 to 2020.
 His third son, Nobuo Kishi, was adopted by his brother-in-law shortly after birth, won a House of Representatives seat in 2012 and was appointed Minister of Defense in 2020.
 He was from Yamaguchi Prefecture.